markvoortmanppu/appliedcomputerscience/pages/nextcloud.md

 sudo service nginx restart
 ```

-It should not be possible to browse to `https://$USERNAME.it.pointpark.edu/nextcloud/` and continue with the Nextcloud setup.
+It should now be possible to browse to `https://$USERNAME.it.pointpark.edu/nextcloud/` and continue with the Nextcloud setup.
+If something is not working, check the following log files for more information:

+- `/var/log/nginx/access.log`
+- `/var/log/nginx/error.log`
+- `/var/log/nextcloud/nextcloud.log`